Policies and Procedures

 Complaints made to a senior staff member or the Manager, complaints to the manager should be in writing and will be recorded in the complaint book including all information required by OFSTED, a written acknowledgment of the complaint will be received with 5 working days.
 Action to deal with and resolve the issue will depend on the complaint itself but will include and investigation by the manager into the complaint including discussions with relevant parties.

 The person making the complaint will be informed of the actions taken until the issue is resolved to the full satisfaction of all parties.
-If resolution is not achieved the nursery will contact the local authority to liaise between nursery and the complainant.
-All complaints will be recording in the complaint file located in office.
+If a resolution is not achieved the nursery will contact the local authority to liaise between the nursery and the complainant.
+All complaints will be recorded in the complaint file located in the office.

 OFSTED